NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Tenacious Endurance.md

 **Prerequisites** Beastmaster Dedication
 * * *
 You encourage your companion to refuse to yield, against even the mightiest of foes.
-When one of your animal companions is reduced to 0 Hit Points, if it isn't wounded, it can remain standing with 1 Hit Point and become [[Conditions/Wounded|Wounded 1]].
+When one of your animal companions is reduced to 0 Hit Points, if it isn't wounded, it can remain standing with 1 Hit Point and become [[Wounded|Wounded 1]].

 *Source: Pathfinder Howl of the Wild*
 *ORC*